Keep up to date with our latest news

 On Thursday, April 4th, 2024, during Second Chance Month at the Wharton School in Pennsylvania, PA, Resilience Education and Ascendium announced the launch of the Fair Chance Business Education Consortium.

-Laughing Gull Foundation grant helps to develop reentry support in the South
+Laughing Gull Foundation grant helps Resilience Education develop reentry support in the South

-The $110,000 grant over two years will build upon a foundational three-year grant that Laughing Gull made in 2022 to found the Resilient Professional Community’s Mentoring Program.
+The $110,000 grant over two years will build upon a foundational three-year grant that Laughing Gull Foundation made in 2022 to found the Resilient Professional Community’s flagship mentoring program.

-Resilience Education’s new website launch showcases its holistic solution
+Resilience Education’s brand new website launch showcases its holistic solution and programs

 Press Releases